Download the Study Overview

 1. What is the purpose of the study?

-The study will help us to understand better how physical fitness and health is associated with physical activity.
+The study will help us to understand better how physical fitness and health is associated with physical activity, particularly for students in Adventist schools.

 2. Is there a pamphlet or guide that schools can distribute to teachers and parents?